liquidlight/playwright-framework/README.md

 - Everything passed into the `project` object inside the site will be passed directly to each [project](https://playwright.dev/docs/test-projects)
 - If you pass `devices` as an array of strings, a project will be made per device (or you can not use any device by passing an empty array)

 More details on how the configuration works can be found [in the docs](./docs/2-configuration.md).
-If you are running a TYPO3 site, it's worth checking out the [TYPO3 documentation](./docs/5-typo3.md).
+If you are running a TYPO3 site, it's worth checking out the [Liquid Light Playwright Framework TYPO3 documentation](./docs/5-typo3.md).

 > [!TIP]
 > By setting local & production domains (and other), the framework can use these domains for your tests without needing to specify the full URL

 ### Your first test

-In the `testDir` specified, create a new file with the following contents.
+In the `testDir` specified, create a new file (e.g. `newtest.test.ts`)with the following contents.
 This will test the accessibility of your homepage.

 ```typescript
 import { test } from '@playwright/test';